M-Shehu/cruddy-todo/README.md

 A simple todo app built in React.

 ## Usage
 Run the following command to run the code in development mode.
-Don't worry, it runs all necessary scripts in this one command.
+It runs all necessary scripts in this one command.

 ```sh
 npm run start:dev